-When we shared this image from the @buffer Twitter account recently, it got me thinking.
-The Tweet resulted in over 1,000 retweets, which somehow was an indication that a lot of people seemed to agree with this statement.
+When we shared this image from the @buffer Twitter account a while back, it got me thinking.
+The Tweet resulted in over 1,000 retweets, which seems like an indication that it resonated with a lot of people.
 There’s a key difference between knowledge and experience and it’s best described like this:

 The original is from cartoonist Hugh MacLeod, who came up with such a brilliant way to express a concept that’s often not that easy to grasp.